harm-less/angular-sticky/README.md

 * Configurable z-index (preferably in each stack)
 * Anchor "bottom".
 There is already a bit of groundwork done for this
 * Media queries based on predefined breakpoints (e.g. min-width: lg-max) so the code is DRYer in combination with Bootstrap or other grid frameworks
 * There seems to be a weird bug were an element becoming sticky starts shaking a little
+* I strongly suspect that performance can be improved at various parts in the code.
+For example by caching more.